 Existing oyster and mussel cultivation in Castlemaine Harbour is considered modest in terms of standing stock biomass of culture species in the Bay.
 It is anticipated that such levels will not place demands on the seston (i.e., living and non-living matter in water) in the bay so as to impact on production of shellfish and more importantly on communities and habitats of conservation interest.
-The proposed increase in oyster cultivation from 1.54% and 2% coverage of Habitats 1130 and 1140 to 31.26% and 34.69%, respectively, will likely increase the standing stock biomass of this culture species in the SAC.
-This increase is considered substantial and the impact of this quantity of oysters on the seston levels in the system is unknown at this stage.
-However, it is acknowledged that there will be a reduction plankton levels which may have an impact on the constituent communities associated with the habitats, i.e., a reduction in secondary production.
-On the basis of the proposed increase in spatial area of licensing (applications), the risk of seston depletion and impact on carrying capacity of the system, therefore, cannot be discounted.
+The proposed increase in oyster cultivation from 1.51% and 1.95% coverage of Habitats 1130 and 1140 to 2.78% and 3.52%, respectively, will not significantly increase the standing stock biomass of this culture species in the SAC.
+Therefore, assuming the condition of 10% occupancy of sites is maintained, the risk of seston depletion and impact on carrying capacity of the system can be discounted.